Viavi Solutions (VIAV) Received its Third Buy in a Row

-After Needham and Susquehanna gave Viavi Solutions (NASDAQ: VIAV) a Buy rating last month, the company received another Buy, this time from Northland Securities.
-Analyst Tim Savageaux maintained a Buy rating on Viavi Solutions today and set a price target of $17.00.
-The company’s shares closed last Thursday at $13.03.
+After Needham and Northland Securities gave Viavi Solutions (NASDAQ: VIAV) a Buy rating last month, the company received another Buy, this time from Susquehanna.
+Analyst Mehdi Hosseini reiterated a Buy rating on Viavi Solutions today and set a price target of $18.00.
+The company’s shares closed last Friday at $13.19.

-According to TipRanks.com, Savageaux is a 5-star analyst with an average return of 9.3% and a 56.1% success rate.
-Savageaux covers the Technology sector, focusing on stocks such as Applied Optoelectronics, Communications Systems, and CommScope Holding.
+According to TipRanks.com, Hosseini is a 4-star analyst with an average return of 6.0% and a 50.3% success rate.
+Hosseini covers the Technology sector, focusing on stocks such as Hewlett Packard Enterprise, Advanced Energy Industries, and Keysight Technologies.

-Viavi Solutions has an analyst consensus of Strong Buy, with a price target consensus of $16.71, implying a 32.6% upside from current levels.
-In a report issued on October 22, Susquehanna also reiterated a Buy rating on the stock with a $18.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Viavi Solutions with a $16.71 average price target, a 22.5% upside from current levels.
+In a report released today, Northland Securities also assigned a Buy rating to the stock with a $17.00 price target.

 See today’s analyst top recommended stocks >>